Bravo, thanks for putting your trust in the Snotty Boss Nasal Aspirator - the premium nasal aspirator for young children.

 Try these fun distractions and tricks...

-- Then let your child use the Snotty Boss on their 'sick' dolls and teddies as a game!
+2. Let your child play "doctor" and use the Snotty Boss on their 'sick' dolls and teddies as a game!

-- Sing a song to the tune of Wheels on the Bus...The little Snotty monster goes suck, suck, suck, all the way up your nose!!
+4. Sing a song to the tune of Wheels on the Bus...Little Snotty Boss goes suck, suck, suck, all the way to town.

-They will breathe, feed and sleep so much better once the snot is gone.
-Plus it will aid in quicker recovery from their cold and congestion.
+Children will breathe, feed and sleep so much better once the snot is gone.
+Plus it will aid in quicker recovery from their cold and congestion, and reduce the risk of secondary ear, adenoid and respiratory infection.

 Every child has a different temperament.
-They may never really love using the Snotty, but as a dedicated, loving parent you are doing the right thing by helping them breathe and recover quicker from colds and congestion.
+They may never really love using Snotty Boss, but as a dedicated, loving parent you are doing the right thing by helping them breathe and recover quicker from colds and congestion.

 We understand your child may be unsure at first and even months down the track it still may not be their favourite thing to do, but when their health is compromised, it's worth it!